 The William Jewell College Archives are located on the intermediate floor of Charles F. Curry Hall.
+To obtain digital access to items in the Archival collection, please submit a research request form, found at the top of this page.
 Access to the collection is by appointment only.
 Materials from the archives and special collections cannot be checked out or removed from the building without permission from the Archives and Technical Services Librarian.
-To use these materials or to set up a research appointment, please contact Rebecca Hamlett, Library Director at firstname.lastname@example.org.
-Please provide as much information regarding the research topic in your correspondence, along with a contact phone number and email address when applicable.
+To set up a research appointment, please contact Rebecca Hamlett, Library Director at email@example.com.
+Please provide as much information regarding the research topic in your correspondence, along with a contact phone number and email address when applicable

 Please see the Archives Reference Policy for specific details regarding access to the collections.